denmarksdev/news-log-analysis/README.md

 			 GROUP BY date_total) AS total,
 			(SELECT time::date as date_error, COUNT(time) AS error
 			 FROM log
-			 WHERE status LIKE '4%'
+			 WHERE log.status != '200 OK'
 			 GROUP BY date_error) as errors
 		WHERE total.date_total = errors.date_error
 		ORDER BY total.date_total
 	) AS result
 	WHERE percent_error > 1;
 ```
-4. Run the command `$ python news.py` to start reporter tool!
+5. Run the command `$ python news.py` to start reporter tool!

 # Screenshoot